kzb-ua/cs231n/README.md

 # cs231n
-Solution to assignments 1 and 2 of cs231n course from Stanford.
+Solution to assignment 1 and 2 of CS231n Convolutional Neural Networks for Visual Recognition.

 Follow the instructions on this webpage for setup :